Contents

 Australia’s Copyright Act provides users with certain exceptions when using copyrighted material for non-commercial purposes such as education, research, or critique.
 However, commercial usage is strictly prohibited without permission from the relevant copyright holder(s).

-Overall there is no single answer regarding user-generated content around the world – each country’s laws vary widely based on their own particular needs and concerns.
+Overall, there is no single answer regarding user-generated content worldwide—each country’s laws vary widely based on its own particular needs and concerns.
 Understanding each nation’s legal requirements before engaging in any UGC activity is essential to ensure your business remains lawful.

 Should you find yourself wondering what rules your business must abide by, you are welcome to reach out to Besedo